-This study made use of three variables - stimulus quality (abbreviated as QUAL), conceptual priming (abbreviated as PRIME) and presence.
-The first two variables (stimulus quality and conceptual priming) were independent variables, and each was manipulated into two levels.
-Stimulus quality was manipulated into a low (L) and high (H) condition by the use of the high quality and low quality forms of the virtual environments described in 2.4 above, while conceptual priming was manipulated into a VE-relevant (P) and VE-irrelevant (N) condition by means of the priming materials described in 2.5 above.
+This study made use of three variables - stimulus quality (abbreviated as QUAL), conceptual priming (abbreviated as the use of the high quality and low quality forms of the virtual environments described in 2.4 above, while conceptual priming was manipulated into a VE-relevant (P) and VE-irrelevant (N) condition by means of the priming materials described in 2.5 above.
 The dependent variable (presence) was measured by means of existing presence questionnaires.
 Although several presence scales are available in the literature, the choice of which to use is far from trivial (see the recent published debated between Slater [20] and Singer & Witmer [21] which illustrates some of the intricacies of such a decision).
 Among the most used and most understood are the presence scale of Slater, Usoh & Steed [4], and the Presence Questionnaire of Witmer & Singer [22].
-Examples of the use of these scales to increase the generality of our findings.
+Examples of the use of these scales can be found in [15], [23] and [24].
+We decided to use both of these scales to increase the generality of our findings.
 We abbreviate the Slater, Usoh & Steed scale as SUS, and the Presence Questionnaire as PQ.